This page gives details on the RAS grants scheme, including deadlines and application forms.

 Successful applicants should promptly acknowledge receipt of their award and must agree to adhere to the conditions of the awards:

 (i) Payment will be made on submission of receipts, or invoices from audited bodies.
-Invoices from the applicant's institute are the preferred method of payment.
+Invoices from the applicant's institute are the preferred method of claim.

 (ii) Payment will not be paid until a short summary (not exceeding 1 A4 page) of the outcome of the grant has been received.
-This should be submitted to the Office, Events and Building Manager ( firstname.lastname@example.org ) on completion of expenditure.
+This should be submitted to the Awards Officer ( email@example.com ) on completion of expenditure.

 (iii) Any publications arising from the award, whether wholly or in part, should acknowledge RAS support (this includes online publications, such as conference websites).
 If required, digital versions of the RAS logo are available at

-For awards in support of organization of professional meetings/conferences:
+For awards in support of organisation of professional meetings/conferences:

 (iv) At least half of the sum awarded should be designated for the support of participation by scientists at an early career stage (e.g., postgraduate students).

-(v) RAS sponsorship should be clearly indicated where appropriate.
+(v) RAS support should be clearly indicated where appropriate.

 (vi) A copy of any published proceedings should be made available to the RAS library.

-If no invoice (or explanation for the delay) is received within a year of the award being made, the award is deemed to have lapsed.
+(vii) If no invoice (or explanation for the delay in claiming the award) has been received within a year of the award being made, the award will be deemed to have lapsed.

 Objectives of the Society